CenturyLinkCloud/PublicKB/Security/centurylink-cloud-guide-to-vormetric-dsm.md

 **Create IT-as-a-Service**

-[CenturyLink Cloud](//www.ctl.io) makes it easy to define a master "parent" account and then spin up independent sub-accounts that are managed and billed separately.
+[Lumen Cloud](//www.ctl.io) makes it easy to define a master "parent" account and then spin up independent sub-accounts that are managed and billed separately.
 Create users, resources (servers and networks), create policies, define permissions, and select payment methods for each account and sub-account.

 ##### Account Hierarchy Single VDS Domain
 Unified management of encryption policies and keys by Centralized IT is applied to all parts of an organization.
 IT controls and applies policies in line with corporate standards in a uniform approach.
 This capability is a great benefit for organizations where policies apply to all parts of the product or service lines and the number of exceptions are limited.